Who

 Why

-Limited school offerings and misleading social media have led to a decline in understanding decision-making trade-offs.
-Covid shutdowns only made it worse for both students and professionals.
-The study of people and the choices we make is called economics.
-Economics helps explain unexpected outcomes and can lead to better decision making, but it needs to be more accessible.
+Limited school offerings and misleading social media have hurt our understanding of decision-making.
+Covid only made things worse for both students and professionals.
+Economics, the study of human choices, helps explain unexpected outcomes and improve decision-making, but it needs to be more accessible.

 As a former youth leadership board chair, I’ve seen critical thinking decline, especially post-COVID.
 Economics can help rebuild these skills.